 Unlike Mistress America, where everyone is rushing to be an adult, at the heart of Frances Ha lies the desire to recapture a lost youth, the times where you and your best friend were still the same person just with different hair; it’s the period of joy before you both grew up and became adults that eventually pretend not to have known each other in the first place.
 Except in this film, the protagonist Frances Ha (Greta Gerwig), is in deep denial that life is moving faster than she can, resorting to behaving in an almost childlike fashion in order to relive a past which no longer exists, to revive a younger self that society chastises.
 She’s nicknamed “undateable”–a pun on singlehood and her staunch resistance to the vicissitudes of time.
 The pun exposes the unbridgeable gap between herself and what the functional adult society expects her to be, revealing an anachronistic individual who is trapped in a bygone era and is, therefore, undateable.

 In the film, this gap is represented by the close friendship between Frances and Sophie (Micky Sunmer).
 The beginning of the film shows the two women behaving more like high schoolers rather than adults, somewhat enclosed in a bubble of youthful idealism and innocence.
 However, Sophie leaves this bubble, soon embodying all the trappings of a functional adult.
 She gets engaged and travels the world, all while leaving Frances behind, hopelessly searching for another Sophie in every other stranger she meets.
 Sophie was the only person Frances had to validate her remembrance of a long gone past, and to lose her, signals the foreshadowing of the shattering of this blissful façade of youth.
 As a result, Sophie becomes the signifier for both a lost youth and a tedious, mundane future we soon have to deal with.
 In contrast, Frances’ character becomes liminal, hovering between these two states, never quite achieving both.
-Her identity hangs in a state of placelessness, her blissful youth is long gone but yet, she is unable to inhabit her supposed future.
-Gerwig and Baumbach physically represent the despondency of her placelessness by taking Frances on a forced vacation to Paris, unable to experience the stereotypical romantic ideals of the city, but is instead ironically reduced to absolute loneliness in the city of lovers.
+Her identity hangs in a state of placelessness.
+While her blissful youth is long gone, she is unable to inhabit her supposed future.
+Gerwig and Baumbach physically represent the despondency of her placelessness by taking Frances on a forced vacation to Paris, where she is unable to experience the stereotypical romantic ideals of the city, but is instead ironically reduced to loneliness in the city full of idealised lovers.

-However, it is in this foreign place, rid of all reminders of past and future, which somehow propels Frances to move on from her youth.
+However, it is in this foreign place, where Frances is rid of all reminders of past and future, which somehow propels her to move on from her youth.
 Sophie calls, but Frances no longer begs her to stay.
 She takes on a part-time job and lets go of her failed dream of becoming a dancer.
 Instead, she takes up a position as a choreographer; people go to her shows; she becomes the functional adult expected of her.
 Yet, the shared look of longing between the two women towards the end of the film leaves the audience with a lingering desire for carefree days and youthful innocence.
 It tells us that while this friendship is not gone, the days of intimacy between them somehow is.

 Are we to mourn for the past or celebrate Frances’ newfound independence?
 The film doesn’t provide an easy answer to this question, but it does allow us to see both the beauty of living in the past and moving forward into the present.
 The last shot of the film reveals that while Frances’ full name is Frances Halliday, she is only able to fit “Frances Ha” into the constricted space of a letterbox, her last name shortened to a laugh.
 I like to think it ironically gives a final message that there is more room for childlike humour and joy in our lives, even when adulthood feels like a slowly suffocating state.
 Maybe Frances is meant to go on achieving a balance between youthful innocence and adulthood, and maybe one day we can too.